Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 # Reference Implementation - Known Issues

-The list below summarizes the known issues with Contoso reference implementation, when building and operationalizing their Azure platform using first-party platform and product capabilities.
+The list below summarizes the known issues with reference implementation, when building and operationalize their Azure platform using first-party platform and product capabilities.

+## Subscription and Management Group with duplicate display name

+Area: AzOps

+Issue: At present, if you environment contains management group or subscription with duplicate display name, initialization of discovery will fail.
+This is precautionary check to avoid accidental misconfiguration.

+Status: There is work in progress to use Name instead of display name.
+There will be runtime configuration option to override  this behavior however, it will reduce usability.
+We highly recommend to have unique display name for management groups and subscription.

 ## Subscription Creation